parchmentEngineer/MoreNeow/README.md

 * 10 alternate starting cards: Combo Strike, Brawl, Blade Arc, Ready, Lens Flare, Reform, Nudge, Reinforce, Polish, Ooze

 v1.0.1: Buffed several relics and most alternate starter decks.
-General:
 * Added config toggles for "Always Offer a New Relic", "Always Offer Unfamiliar Deckbox", and "Only Offer New Relics".
-Relics:
-* Buffed Iron Crown: Now has a downside of "Combats during Act 1 drop no gold" instead of "Card rewards during acts 2 and 3 have 2 fewer options",=.
+* Buffed Iron Crown: Now has a downside of "Combats during Act 1 drop no gold" instead of "Card rewards during acts 2 and 3 have 2 fewer options".
 * Buffed Wriggling Ink: Now enchants 2 cards with Steady instead of 1.
 * Buffed Shifting Blade: Now lets you enchant a card of your choice with Unstable instead of adding an Unstable Strike.
 * Buffed Blue Tier Membership: Now also causes shops to always stock at least 1 Rare potion.
 * Made Picnic Basket get faded out when used.
-Alternate Starting Cards:
 * Nerfed Brawl: No longer upgrades to -1 energy cost, now gives 3 (7) Block when played instead of 4.
 * Buffed Knife Arc: Now deals 5 (8) damage when played instead of 4 (7).
 * Buffed Ready: No longer upgrades to Sly, now gives an extra 2 (5) Block when played.